WWE Rumors: Vince McMahon Is ‘Determined’ To Have Fans In Attendance At ‘SummerSlam’

 “Vince McMahon is determined to have a live crowd for this year’s SummerSlam.
 Right now it is scheduled for August but if waiting until September is the only way to have the show in front of a live crowd, the thought is he would make that move but it is not a move decided on and he hasn’t outright committed to it.”

-This is now the second report in less than a week that lends to the possibility of SummerSlam moving its date back if fans can be in attendance.
+This is the second report in less than a week that lends to the possibility of SummerSlam moving its date back if fans are allowed to attend.

-WrestleMania 36 was very strange for wrestling fans as it was eerie not to hear the roar of the crowd.
-That awkwardness continued with Money In The Bank, but it allowed WWE to go in different directions with matches that they may not have been able to do with a live audience in the seats.
+WrestleMania 36 was very strange for wrestling fans, as the matches carried on with little energy and no crowd pops.
+That awkwardness continued with Money In The Bank, but it allowed WWE to go in different directions with certain matches that they may not have been able to do with a live audience in the seats.

-Everything regarding SummerSlam right now is pure speculation.
-There has been nothing decided on as far as changes go, and the card has not started yet.
-If any amendments are to happen, that will rely entirely on Vince McMahon as it will be his decision.
+Any decision regarding SummerSlam right now is pure speculation.
+Nothing has been decided as far as changes go, and the card has no confirmed matches yet.
+If any amendments to the schedule are to happen, they will come directly from Vince McMahon, as it will be his decision.

-WWE still has Backlash taking place in June and Extreme Rules happening in July.
+WWE still has two PPVs before August: Backlash in June and Extreme Rules in July.
 This week, NXT TakeOver: In Your House was announced for June.
-All of these events will take place at the Performance Center in Orlando and without fans unless otherwise changed.
+All of these events will take place at the Performance Center in Orlando without fans.